 2. Artificial Intelligence in Photography

-In recent time, Artificial Intelligence (AI) is changing product photography.
+In recent times, Artificial Intelligence (AI) is changing product photography.
 It simplifies and speeds up creating great visuals.
 AI tools automate boring tasks like photo editing, background removal, and color correction.
 With AI, photographers can work faster and keep their images consistent.

 This ensures every product photo looks its best.
 AI goes beyond automation; it improves photo quality too.
 Advanced algorithms analyze images and adjust lighting, sharpness, and imperfections automatically.